FluentValidation/FluentValidation.AspNetCore/src/FluentValidation.AspNetCore/README.md

 FluentValidation is validation library for .NET that uses a fluent interface and lambda expressions for building strongly-typed validation rules.

 The `FluentValidation.AspNetCore` package extends FluentValidation to enable automatic validation within ASP.NET Core Controllers.

-Instructions for using this package can be found at [https://docs.fluentvalidation.net/en/latest/aspnet.html](https://docs.fluentvalidation.net/en/latest/aspnet.html)
+Instructions for using this package can be found [on the github project page](https://github.com/FluentValidation/FluentValidation.AspNetCore#aspnet-core-integration-for-fluentvalidation).

 ### Supporting the project